What are the differences: SWC, WPC, SPC Hybrid Flooring

 Key Features of WPC:

-• Core Composition: The core of WPC hybrid flooring is made from wood fibers combined with plastic polymers.
-This composition gives it a lightweight, yet sturdy structure.
+• The core section of WPC hybrid flooring consists of wood fibers which work together with plastic polymers to create a lightweight yet strong framework.

 3. Stone Polymer Composite (SPC) Flooring